 We want to create a sense of community where people feel safe, understood and supported.

-‘Rebuilding Lives’ is set up to intervene early and stop people and families falling through the gaps in service provision.
+‘REBUILDING LIVES’ is set up to intervene early and stop vulnerable households falling through the gaps in service provision.
 Our immediate concern is to ensure that people forced to make the horrific choices between eating and keeping warm or paying rent, do not go hungry - which has a devastating effect on someone’s mental and physical health.
 This is where, and how, our intervention begins.

 Victims of this have a mixture of needs: